-Opti-Jack duplex connectors greatly resembles the commonly known RJ-45 connector.
+Opti-Jack duplex connectors greatly resemble the commonly known RJ-45 connector.
 The rugged duplex connector is designed around two ST-Type ferrules and maintains the same size as RJ-45 connectors.
 The connectors are plug and jack (male and female).

-The LX-5 is much like a LC connector but features a shutter over the end of the fiber.
-The LX-r is known to provide high density, high performance, and reliable connections.
+The LX-5 is much like an LC connector but features a shutter over the end of the fiber.
+The LX-5 is known to provide high density, high performance, and reliable connections.
 The connector utilizes a 1.25mm ferrule with a metal shutter.
 LX-5 connectors are commonly used in CATV applications as well as telecommunication networks.
 The insertion loss of this connector is one of the lowest at just 0.1 db.

 The Volition connector is unique in its design since it does not use a ferrule.
-Instead this type of connector features a V-shaped groove to align fibers.
+Instead, this type of connector features a V-shaped groove to align fibers.
 The plug and jack duplex connector is inexpensive as well.